-94. The unencrypted PII of Class Members will end up for sale on the dark web as that is the modus operandi of hackers.

-- 95. Unencrypted PII may also fall into the hands of companies that will use the detailed PII for targeted marketing without the approval of Plaintiff and Class Members.
-Simply put, unauthorized individuals can easily access the PII of Plaintiff and Class Members. - 96.
+- 80. The unencrypted Private Information of Class Members will end up for sale on the dark web as that is the modus operandi of hackers.
+Further, ransomware gang, BianLian, has already claimed responsibility for stealing 2.7 TB of information from Defendant in the Data Breach. - 81.
+Unencrypted Private Information may also fall into the hands of companies that will use the detailed Private Information for targeted marketing without the approval of Plaintiff and Class Members.
+Simply put, unauthorized individuals can easily access the Private Information of Plaintiff and Class Members. - 82.
 The link between a data breach and the risk of identity theft is simple and well established.
-Criminals acquire and steal PII to monetize the information.
-Criminals monetize the data by selling the stolen information on the black market to other criminals who then utilize the information to commit a variety of identity theft related crimes discussed below. - 97.
-Plaintiff's and Class Members' PII is of great value to hackers and cyber criminals, and the data stolen in the Data Breach has been used and will continue to be used in a variety of sordid ways for criminals to exploit Plaintiff and Class Members and to profit off their misfortune. - 98.
-Due to the risk of one's Social Security number being exposed, state legislatures have passed laws in recognition of the risk: "[t]he social security number can be used as a tool to perpetuate fraud against a person and to acquire sensitive personal, financial, medical, and familial information, the release of which could cause great financial or personal harm to an individual.
-While the social security number was intended to be used solely for the administration of the federal Social Security System, over time this unique numeric identifier has been used extensively for identity verification purposes[.]"30 - 99.
-Moreover, "SSNs have been central to the American identity infrastructure for years, being used as a key identifier[.]...
-U.S. banking processes have also had SSNs baked into their identification process for years.
-In fact, SSNs have been the gold standard for identifying and verifying the credit history of prospective customers."31
+Criminals acquire and steal Private Information to monetize the information.
+Criminals monetize the data by selling the stolen information on the black market to other criminals who then utilize the information to commit a variety of identity theft related crimes discussed below. - 83.
+Plaintiff's and Class Members' Private Information is of great value to hackers and cyber criminals, and the data stolen in the Data Breach has been used and will continue to be used in a variety of sordid ways for criminals to exploit Plaintiff and Class Members and to profit off their misfortune. - 84.
+One such example of criminals piecing together bits and pieces of compromised Private Information for profit is the development of "Fullz" packages.
+25